 Olivia Standen – Head Veterinary Nurse

 Olivia started her career in Veterinary Nursing as soon as she left school.
-She gained experience locally in two of the larger Newcastle clinics before settling on New Lambton Veterinary Clinic where she is Head Veterinary Nurse.
-Liv has been with New Lambton Veterinary Clinic for nearly ten years.
+She gained experience locally in two of the larger Newcastle clinics before settling on New Lambton Veterinary Clinic in 2007 where she is now Head Veterinary Nurse.
 Liv is the go-to person when equipment breaks and she is a bargainer and price warrior of great renown.
 Liv and Dean live in Cameron Park with their children, Noah and Mikayla, as well as Doc the Boxer and Molly the Pug dog.